 Instructions

-• Preheat oven to 425°F. Roll out the pie dough on a floured surface to about 1/8 – 1/4" thick.
+• Prep crust.
+Preheat oven to 425°F. Roll out the pie dough on a floured surface to about 1/8 – 1/4" thick.
 Then carefully transfer to a pie pan.
 Make the crust edges using your thumb and index finger.
 You can also cut off the extra dough around the edges or press it down with a fork.

-• Place the pie pan on a baking sheet and place in the oven to bake for 40-55 minutes, or until the center is done.
+• Bake.
+Place the pie pan on a baking sheet and place in the oven to bake for 40-55 minutes, or until the center is done.
 Place a knife in the center to make sure it comes out clean.
 Also, I usually cover the crust with foil the last 20 minutes of baking so it doesn’t get too brown.

-• Transfer pie to a cooling rack and allow to cool completely (about 3 hours).
+• Cool.
+Transfer pie to a cooling rack and allow to cool completely (about 3 hours).
 Top with homemade whipped cream when ready to serve.

 Notes

 Pie crust: While a homemade pie crust is preferred, I’ve also find the ones in the freezer section work great.
-You can even try this recipe with my graham cracker crust

 Storage: Store in a covered container for up to 5 days in the refrigerator.